yusinto/universal-hot-reload/README.md

 [![npm](https://img.shields.io/npm/dt/universal-hot-reload.svg?style=for-the-badge)](https://www.npmjs.com/package/universal-hot-reload)
 [![npm](https://img.shields.io/npm/l/universal-hot-reload.svg?style=for-the-badge)](https://www.npmjs.com/package/universal-hot-reload)

-> **Hot reload universally bundled webpack apps for the ultimate development experience** :clap:

-If you universally bundle your app using webpack (i.e. you use webpack to bundle your server <b>AND</b> client side code) this package will set up hot reloading for both server and client side.
+> **Easily hot reload your server, client or universal apps** :clap:

-Why use this package?
+Why this package?
- * Say goodbye to fumbling around with webpack watch/dev-server/hmr config.
- * Automatic re-bundle on server code changes so server side rendering always reflect the latest changes.
- * Automatic re-bundle on client code changes using webpack-dev-server.
- * Get rid of babel register from your server code!
+ * Setup hot reload for your app in four lines of code or less.
+ * Supports server, client and universal hot reloads!
- * Works with typescript, graphql and nexus.
+ * Works with react, typescript, graphql and nexus.
- * Now supports hot reloading only server code, only client code and of course both client and server code.

 <b>This should be used in development only!</b>